Our kids deserve better.

 About Felicity

-• Occupation: Mom, small business owner, data scientist
+- Occupation: Data scientist, small business owner, mom

-• Colleges and universities: University of Houston, Houston Community College
+- Colleges and universities: University of Houston, Houston Community College, New England Conservatory of Music